fphilipe/warden-github-rails/README.md

 ## Using alongside Devise and other Warden Gems

 Currently this gem does not play nicely with other gems that setup a warden middleware.
-The reason is that warden does not have support for multiple middlewares.
+The reason is that warden simply does not have support for multiple middlewares.
-The warden middleware simply configures a warden instance and adds it to the environment.
+The warden middleware configures a warden instance and adds it to the rack environment.
-Any other warden middleware downstream checks for an upstream warden instance and skips itself if present.
+Any other warden middleware downstream checks for any existing warden instance in the environment and, if present, skips itself.
 I've opened an [issue](https://github.com/hassox/warden/issues/67) on the warden repository to discuss possible workarounds.

-Apart from the problem with warden, this gem does not work with devise due to some monkey patching that devise performs on warden.
+Nevertheless, this gem is compatible with devise. devise allows you to specify a block that will be invoked when the warden middleware is configured.
-I've fixed this issue and sent a [pull request](https://github.com/plataformatec/devise/pull/2300).
+This functionality is used in this gem in order to setup the github strategy for warden instead of inserting our own middleware.

 ## Additional Information